computational-linguistics-class/computational-linguistics-class.github.io/index.md

 : [Piazza](piazza.com/upenn/spring2020/cis530)

 Time and place
-: Spring 2020, Mondays and Wednesdays 1:30-3pm (location TBD)
+: Spring 2020, Mondays and Wednesdays 1:30-3pm in 3401 Walnut room 401B
+: First day of class is January 15, 2020
+: Last day of class is April 29, 2020

 Office hours
 : TBD